 Reaching Child Custody Agreements

-One of the most difficult and emotionally-charged issues between couples filing for divorce is reaching a child custody agreement.
+Reaching a child custody agreement is one of the most emotionally charged parts of a divorce.
 There are various types of child custody available, and it is important to seek help from an experienced lawyer who can help explore your options and determine the best path for moving forward.
 At The Peterson Firm, we bring more than 35 years of legal experience to issues concerning custody and visitation.
 We are prepared to put that experience to work for you and your family.

 Types Of Child Custody Plans